ashishmogha/Image_Classification/README.md

 # Project

-In this project we had to build and run a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network)using [TensorFlow](https://www.tensorflow.org/) and use it to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+In ,this project we had to build and run a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network)using [TensorFlow](https://www.tensorflow.org/) and use it to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The project was written in Python (on a Jupyter Notebook).

 # Libraries